 FAQ: Your Ryokan Questions, Answered

-Still got a question mark hovering over your head?
-Don’t fret.
+Still got questions?
 Let’s tackle a few of the most common ryokan-related queries:

 1. Can I wear my yukata outside my room?